 Can Melatonin Really Help You Sleep Better?

-If you’re up to 1,000 when counting sheep at night, you’ve probably got insomnia.
+If you’re up counting sheep at night, you’ve probably got insomnia.
 Find out how well melatonin supplements work in helping you fall asleep and stay asleep.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-For melatonin to be helpful, it’s important to tailor your dose, method and time of day to your specific sleep problem.
+Melatonin isn’t one of those one-size-fits-all types of things.
+For melatonin to be helpful, it’s important to tailor your dose, how you take it and the time of day to your specific sleep problem.
 “Taking it at the ‘wrong’ time of day may actually make your sleep disorder worse,” warns Dr. Drerup.

 It’s best to start with very low doses of melatonin.
-“Keep the dose close to the amount that your body normally produces (< 0.3 mg per day),” advises Dr. Drerup.
+“Keep the dose close to the amount that your body normally produces.
+That’s less than 0.3 mg per day,” she advises.
 “You should only use the lowest amount possible to achieve the desired effect.”

-She recommends working with your doctor to find the safest and most effective dose for you.
+When it comes to melatonin, it’s best not to go it alone.
+Melatonin is sold over-the-counter, but Dr. Drerup recommends working with your primary care doctor or a sleep specialist to find the safest and most effective dose for you.
 The right dose should produce restful sleep, with no daytime irritability or fatigue.